Sarah-Bue/knit-space/README.md

 The third sprint focused on setting up the Dashboard and its functionality.
 The Dashboard serves as a space for registered users to view their favourite posts.
 Posts can be saved to and removed from the Dashboard via the click of a button and rearranged with a drag-and-drop feature.
 Due to time constraints, the functionality to reorder blog posts was moved into the next sprint.
 The fourth sprint focused on completing the drag-and-drop functionality and adding additional user functions.
 Logged-in users can create blog posts, including custom images, and edit and delete their posts after creation.
 The fifth sprint focused on adding an *About* page to the blog to allow users to connect with its fictional host.
+The sixth sprint focused on enhancing the user experience by improving existing features and addressing issues that had become apparent during testing.
+Some exmaples include:
+- A *My Posts* page was created, allowing users to comfortably manage all their posts in one place.
+- Feedback messages afer saving, updating, or deleting a post were added to provide users with immediate fedback to their actions.
+- A confirmation modal was added before posts are deleted permanently to avoid any accidental deletions which cannot be undone.

+Testing revealed that locating a user’s own posts could proof to be difficult, depending on how many posts that user had authored and how long ago, a *My Posts* page was implemented as a counterpart to the dashboard, allowing users to comfortably manage all their posts in one place.
+Feedback messages for deleted, saved, and updated posts were implemented.

 GitHub Projects was an essential tool for tracking progress and managing tasks throughout the Agile development process.
 A Kanban-style board was used to visually track progress.
 Each issue was based on a user story and moved through the different phases of *To Do*, *In Progress*, and *Done*, in accordance with the corresponding sprints.
 Custom labels were created to distinguish the issues visually.
 Labels were used to assign a priority - *must-have*, *should-have*, *could-have* or *will-not-have*, based on the MOSCOW model of prioritization -  as well as a functionality - *C*, *R*, *U*, or *D*, to reference their role within the *CRUD* functionality.